lynnpepin/diy-static-site-generator/source/posts/linear_sorting.md

 ---
-title: you can sort in linear time
+title: You can sort in linear time!
 author:
  - Lynn Pepin